DenizenScript/Denizen-Beginners-Guide/source/guides/non-denizen/resource-packs.md

 	},
 ```

+Note that you do still need any other parts of the JSON file, such as the `"parent"` key.

-In the above example the `particle` and `texture` keys both point to the image files we will be saving at the directory: `/assets/minecraft/models/item/custom/dserver_ubersword.png`.
+In the above example the `particle` and `texture` keys both point to the image files we will be saving at the directory: `/assets/minecraft/textures/item/custom/dserver_ubersword.png`.

 ### Inside The Textures folder Directory